ionic-team/ionic-docs/src/content/pro/package/ios.md

 <img src="/docs/assets/img/pro/ss-profiles-ios-device-register-1.png" class="browser" />

-* Give your device a name and enter the device's UDID.
-[Find your UDID](/services/profiles/ios-udid.html).

 ### Certificate Signing Request

 Before you can get a certificate from Apple, you'll need to generate a certificate signing request file.
 It can be created on Mac OSX by using Keychain Access and on other platforms by using OpenSSL.